 The classes are taught by specialists in Japanese linguistics, Japanese language education, etc., and the content of the classes is designed to leverage each of their specialties.

-Standards that should be achieved

-Achieve the four competencies

-Ability to identify problems

-$\boldsymbol{\cdot}$ The ability to set and explore issues required in

-- university education on their own • The ability to think independently in order to formulate an argument

-- Ι

-Japanese language competence

-Ability of mutual understanding

-- $\cdot \text{Communication skills}$

-- •The ability to present one's own views in a strong and clear manner, and the ability to read and understand the information presented by others

-Ability to present a thesis

-Ability to seek for problems

-understand academic literature

-\cdot The ability to understand the basic rules of

-academic research, such as differentiation

-between other theories and one's own theory,

-citation methods, etc., and to examine and

-•To acquire basic knowledge of the Japanese language, such as vocabulary, grammar, sentence structure, and the ability to compose persuasive writing based on solid arguments

-Guaranteeing the quality of education

-We make the syllabus available to the public, and clearly indicate the contents of the classes that are unique to each faculty member's expertise and the grading criteria.

-We have an ample feedback system for improving classes, including class evaluations by TWINS and faculty members conducting their own surveys.

-We have established a forum for regular discussions to improve the quality of our classes, taking into account the characteristics of each undergraduate course, and to ensure that the content of our classes is appropriate to the actual situation.

-TWINS (Tsukuba Web-based Information Network System) is an online educational information system.
+Standards that should be achieved Achieve the four competencies Ability to identify problems • The ability to set and explore issues required in university education on their own - The ability to think independently in order to formulate an argument Japanese language competence Ability to seek for problems • The ability to understand the basic rules of academic research, such as differentiation between other theories and one's own theory, citation methods, etc., and to examine and understand academic literature Ability of mutual understanding - $\cdot$ Communication skills - The ability to present one's own views in a strong and clear manner, and the ability to read and understand the information presented by others Ability to present a thesis • To acquire basic knowledge of the Japanese language, such as vocabulary, grammar, sentence structure, and the ability to compose persuasive writing based on solid arguments Guaranteeing the quality of education We make the syllabus available to the public, and clearly indicate the contents of the classes that are unique to each faculty member's expertise and the grading criteria.
+We have an ample feedback system for improving classes, including class evaluations by TWINS\ and faculty members conducting their own surveys.
+We have established a forum for regular discussions to improve the quality of our classes, taking into account the characteristics of each undergraduate course, and to ensure that the content of our classes is appropriate to the actual situation. \TWINS (Tsukuba Web-based Information Network System) is an online educational information system.